(Including Management Discussion and Analysis Report)

 Your Company has banking arrangements with Union Bank of India (formerly CorporationBank) Bank of Baroda and HDFC Bank Limited and availed various working capital facilitiesamounting to Rs.17.60 crores as on 31st March 2021.
 (Previous Year - Rs.28.13 crores).

 BSE Limited (BSE) Mumbai; and

 National Stock Exchange of India Limited (NSE) Mumbai.

-Your Company paid the Listing Fees for the financial year 2018-19.
+Your Company has paid the Listing Fees for the financial year 2021-22.

 Proper and sufficient care had been taken for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;